LIVIAETS/boundary-loss/readme.md

 * Scikit-image
 * zsh

+For a Keras/Tensorflow implementation, see at the bottom of the readme

 ## Usage
 Instruction to download the data are contained in the lineage files [ISLES.lineage](data/ISLES.lineage) and [wmh.lineage](data/wmh.lineage).
 They are just text files containing the md5sum of the original zip.